taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 9

 Serena's eyes never waver, face inscrutable.
+We see an image of an enormous network of neurons clinging to a decidedly less sexy set of intestines.

-Serena: **"Everything that passes through your gut is processed by your enteric nervous system, a network of *500 million* neurons - that's *5 times* as many as the neurons in your *spine*.
-You'd do well to respect what you eat, cuz now that's also powering your protective bubble against the world."**
+Serena: **"Everything that passes through your gut is processed by your [enteric nervous system](https://en.wikipedia.org/wiki/Enteric_nervous_system), a network of *500 million* neurons - that's *5 times* as many as the neurons in your *spine*.
+You better respect what you eat, cuz now your guts also power your protective bubble against the world."**

 Serena grins now.

 Serena: **"Besides, the first outfit was for a little one just barely able to walk -- it needed to be a diaper too!
-It's basically a body-diaper!
-It uses your waste and gives you protection, a poop-powered safety bubble..."**
+It's basically a poop-powered safety bubble..."**

 Asoka looks horrified.
 Eireena hides her smile.

-Eireena: **"*Anyways*, every year since then, different members of your Council have visited us.
-Each time they bring a new outfit, a little bit larger than the last, take back the old one."**
+Eireena: **"*Anyways*, every year since then, your Council visits us, and each time they bring a new outfit, and take back the old one."**

 ### Page 10

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"Are the...Beasts...and the Peacekeepers...why this outfit is a secret?"**
+Asoka: **"Did...the Beasts...attack my haven because of *this*?"**

 Asoka looks pained, eyes closed with guilt -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Eireena places a hand on Asoka's shoulder, gentle but grim.

-Eireena: **"This cuttlefish cloth isn't a gift to take lightly.
-The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**
+Eireena: **"It's a heavy gift to bear.
+The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of finding these people in the Amazon."**

 *--end flashback--*

-The flashback is interrupted by Iri, who mind-yells at Asoka from off-panel.
+The flashback is interrupted by a loud **"CLANK"** from off-panel.

-Iri: *"Soka--!"*

 ### Page 11

-We're back in the bilge, where Asoka is chewing on the last mouthful of the second potato.
-Two crumpled balls of aluminum foil sit in their lap.
+We're back in the bilge, where Asoka, who had been crying with pain and anger as their clenched fists crumple the last mouthful of the second potato, looks towards the source of the very loud clank with curiosity.

-Asoka: *"Sorry, what?"*
+Asoka: *"Iri, was that you?"*

 We see Iri, a flat blob with eyes, clinging invisibly to the ceiling of the command deck.
 Below Iri, Peacekeepers stand at workstations that look like wide, shallow metal dishes.
 Immediately underneath Iri, a white-haired woman wearing the insignia of the [Navigation Officer](http://navyformoms.ning.com/group/submoms/page/meet-the-crew-of-a-submarine) and a younger man wearing the insignia of an [Operations Specialist](https://en.wikipedia.org/wiki/Operations_specialist_(United_States_Navy)) consult numerous hardcopy charts and plots, which to an untrained eye, look like nothing more than large pages covered a mess of lines and numbers.

-Iri: *"They're figuring out where to dock!"*
+They hunch over the charts and plots in a most conspiratorial manner.

+Iri: *"Hmm?
+I was just about to show you where we are now!"*

-Asoka pulls the fabric of their face veil back across their face and pockets the crumpled balls of aluminum foil.
-They then start to move across various pipes, staying out of the dirty water below.
+Asoka pulls the fabric of their face veil back across their face and pockets the crumpled balls of aluminum foil that once encased the throttle spuds.
+They then start to move across various pipes, staying out of the dirty water below, moving towards the sound of the loud clank.

 On Asoka's face veil, overlaid on top of Iri's view of the command deck, is the map that Asoka and Iri have been piecing together by stalking the navigation team throughout the trip.
 It shows the Americas, and a glowing blue line approximates the submarine's path down the eastern coast of North America.
 At the latitude of Gainesville, Florida, the line swings far out east into the ocean, to avoid the flooded remains of the Bahamas, the Turks and Caicos Islands, Haiti, the Dominican Republic, Puerto Rico, and the western most curve of the Caribbean Islands.
 Then the blue line hugs the coasts of Venezuela, Guyana, Suriname, French Guiana, and finally, the Amapá state of Brazil, bordered to the southeast by a great river delta -- there the blue line becomes a tiny submarine made of light.
 That was their current location.